jamietre/CsQuery/source/README.md

 #### Version 1.3.5

+**Bug fixes**

 - [Issue #82](https://github.com/jamietre/CsQuery/issues/82) `DomObject.Text` property not returning correct text when nested text nodes are present
-- Index not being updated correctly for some node
+- Index not being updated correctly for some node removals

-Some performance improvements:

-- Performance improvements in HTML parser
+**Pperformance improvements**

+- HTML Parser: Optimize some constructs held over from C origins for C#/.NET
+- Decouple index implementation from the `Document` and `ElementFactory` classes to permit alternate implementations
+- Implement `IDomIndexProvider` interface to add a service locator for the index implementation.
+- Implement `DomIndexNone`, `DomIndexSimple` and `DomIndexRanged` index implementations to permit different strategies to optimize performance. `DomIndexSimple` can cut DOM construction time almost in half with some sacrifice in complex selector performance.
-- Defer index updates until next query, meaning index will not have to be rebuilt following DOM changes unless needed.
+- In `DomIndexRanged`, defer index updates until next query, meaning index will not have to be rebuilt following DOM changes unless needed.

+To configure the default index provider, change `Config.DomIndexProvider`:

+*Use the default index - subselect capable, slowest build time*

+    Config.DomIndexProvider = DomIndexProviders.Ranged;

+*Use the new lookup-only index: fast build time, extremely fast for simple global selectors.*

+    Config.DomIndexProvider = DomIndexProviders.Simple;

+*Disable the index completely: fastests build, slow selectors.
+Probably a bad choice except for performance testing*

+    Config.DomIndexProvider = DomIndexProviders.None;

+*Use an index provider other than the default*

+It's possible to do this, although there's no way to directly pass a `DomIndexProvider` when creating a new `CQ` object using the public API.
+However, it's fairly straightfoward to use `ElementFactory` directly to build a  new `CQ` object with an alternate strategy:

+    var factory = new ElementFactory(DomIndexProviders.Simple);

+    CQ dom;
+    using (var stream = html.ToStream())
+    {
+        var document = factory.Parse(stream, Encoding.UTF8);
+        dom = CQ.Create(document);
+    }

+`ToStream` is a `string` extension method defined in `CsQuery.ExtensionMethods.Internal` which converts a string to a UTF8 stream.
+If you intended to create documents often using different indexing strategies within the same application, this could be wrapped as an extension method easily.

+**Other changes**

+- Add `CsQueryConfig` class to encapsulate configurations.
+Static `Config` class now implements an instance of `CsQueryConfig`.

 #### Version 1.3.4